-The RIC hearing aids provide the facility to change the power levels.
-This means you may use it without replacing if your hearing deteriorates in the future.
+The RIC provides the facility to change the power levels.
+This means you may use it without replacing it if your hearing deteriorates in the future.

 You may enjoy the following benefits:

-- Minimizes sounds of your own voice by allowing sounds to escape ear canal
+- Minimizes sounds of your own voice by allowing sounds to escape the ear canal

 - Small, virtually unnoticeable casings